BETSY

 Image

-We've hiked in jungles, floated down the canals of Xochimilco and on the river through the Sumidero Canyon, dined and danced in the courtyards of convents and private estates, spent nights in three-hundred-year old haciendas and cemeteries glowing with candlelight, tasted the most ethereal quesadillas in the world by the side of the road and made tamales in DK’s kitchen, witnessed mind bending festivals, sacred rituals, and deeply moving ceremonies.
+We've explored jungles, gardens, and monarch-filled forests; floated through the waterways of the ancient Aztec capital now called Mexico City, motored up the Rio Umascinta in the majestic Sumidero Canyon, and puttered about on Lake Pátzcuaro; dined and danced in the courtyards and gardens of convents and private estates; spent the night in three-hundred-year old haciendas and sitting on a rock in a cemetery glowing with candlelight; tasted the most ethereal quesadillas by the side of the road and helped pull the barbacoa out of the earthen oven; witnessed mind boggling festivals, sacred rituals, deeply moving ceremonies, and the simplest everyday miracles.

 Image